lardymike/digital-cv/README.md

 # Michael (Mike) Wilson

-_IT professional based in the UK, with over 25 years experience, currently focussing on DevOps.
+_IT professional based in the UK with over 25 years experience, currently focussing on DevOps.
 I have a wealth of IT expertise but am keenly aware there is always more to learn!
 Specialist areas of knowledge include Linux system administration, configuration management, continuous integration/deployment, virtual environments, containerisation._

 [Email](mailto:mike@birkrigg.com) / [GitHub](https://github.com/lardymike/)